- How can I contact Customer Service?

 Are Chocolove products Kosher?

-Yes, all products are certified Kosher Dairy by Scroll-K Vaad HaKashrus of Denver, CO.
+Most Chocolove products are Kosher certified.
+For those that are, products are certified Kosher Dairy by Scroll-K Vaad HaKashrus of Denver, CO.
+Click on each product’s page to ensure Kosher certification.

 How do I store Chocolove products?